odoo/odoo/addons/stock/doc/stock.rst

 <<Check setting needed to activate>>

+In the previous chapter, we talked about procurement rules and how they were applied.
+We have not talked yet about when these procurement rules can be applied and how to configure them.

 A lot of Warehouses have input docks and output docks or have a packing zone where people want to repack the packages for the customer.
 This can become quite complex and in order to manage this better, we group procurement rules and push rules into routes before having them applied to product, product categories, warehouses, ...

 Using these routes is simple as you just need to select them on e.g. a product or product category, but configuring them correctly is a little more difficult.
 This is the reason why OpenERP will create the necessary routes automatically when you create a new warehouse.
-Configuring the warehouse can then be a simple as choosing two step receival and 3 step delivery, will always be supplied from warehouse B, ...
+Configuring the warehouse can then be a simple as choosing two step incoming and 3 step delivery, will always be supplied from warehouse B, will be purchased, ...

 We will however explain the routes as you might maybe enhance the basic config from OpenERP.